Nolanada/Advanced_python_file_search/readMe.md

 3. Enter the search term in the "Search Term" field.

-4. Enter the root directory to search in the "Root Directory" field.
+4. Enter the root directory to search in the "Root Directory" field or use the "Browse" button to select a directory.

 5. Select the search type from the dropdown menu:
     - `startsWith`: Search for files whose names start with the search term.